 On the return trip from Nottingham, later in 1992, to the Black Country Living Museum, Kildare was horse drawn up the Wolverhampton 21.
 The plan was for Kildare to be taken by horse back to the museum, however the steam from president, under the bridge, confused the horse and she walked into the canal.
 The Fire Brigade was called and the horse was eventually rescued.

 In 2005, following a hull survey, Kildare had extensive repairs to the hull which involved replacing the bottom and footings from the bow to the back end.
 At the same time the galley area and fresh water system was refitted.

 In 2008, Kildare was again horse drawn, this time down the Wolverhampton 21 and was horse drawn back to the museum at the end of the season.

 In 2013, Kildare had her centenary and part of the celebrations saw Kildare horse drawn to Stoke Bruerne Gala Weekend and back to Braunston.

-2015 saw Kildare removed from the water, the hull cheek plates were replaced, and an all-new traditional timber cabin was built by Ian Kemp, Kildare was then painted in early FMC Livery.
-The back Cabin was fitted out with a new Epping stove and the hold crewing arrangements also saw some modifications before being put back into the water.
+2015 saw Kildare removed from the water, the hull cheek plates were replaced and a new traditional timber cabin was built by Ian Kemp.
+Kildare was repainted in early FMC Livery.
+The back cabin was fitted out with a new Epping stove and the hold crewing arrangements also saw some modifications before being put back into the water.